What are flat feet?

 What if the feet are still flat at age 14?

-The 4% of children who do not develop a normal arch by 14 almost never have any problems with their feet.
-Occasionally some adults with flexible flat feet can develop ankle or knee pain with sports in which case an arch supporting shoe or insole can be helpful at that stage.
+Occasionally some young people and adults with flexible flat feet can develop ankle or knee pain, in which case an arch supporting shoe or insole can be helpful at that stage.

 Accessible formats